Self-Dualities and Renormalization Dependence of the Phase Diagram in 3d $O(N)$ Vector Models: Fixed Points Annihilation and Analyticity Domain

 and $\hat \lambda$ is fixed in the large $N$ limit, see \eqref{eq:largeNlimit}.
 Note that $M$ is an RG-invariant scale with respect to the large $N$ limit of the $\beta$-function in \eqref{eq:RGmd}.
 In particular, we can set $\mu^2=|m|^2$.
 The value of $m^2(\mu^2=|m|^2)$ corresponds by definition to the classical mass term in the action.
 In the classically unbroken case, we have $m^2>0$ and \eqref{eq:Lam} boils down to $\sigma=0$, since $W(xe^x)=x$ by definition and the two terms in \eqref{eq:Lam} cancels each other ($8\hat\lambda = N \hat f^2$).
 As expected, the HS field gets no VEV in the unbroken case and the gap in the theory is determined by the classical mass term $m$.
 On the other hand, in the classically broken phase $m^2<0$ and the Lambert function does not ``trivialize".
 Correspondingly the HS field gets a VEV, the classical $m^2$ term in \eqref{eq:SsigmaFiniteN} is cancelled by the first term in \eqref{eq:Lam} and we are left with a positive non-perturbative mass term equal to

 In the parametric weakly coupled limit $\hat \lambda/|m^2|\rightarrow 0$, we have

 Both the perturbative and non-perturbative mass gaps arise from \eqref{eq:Lam}.
-We can then also interpret the non-perturbative mass gap as the analytic continuation of the perturbative one from $m^2>0$ to $m^2<0$, passing through infinite coupling.\footnote{ A mass gap seen as analytic continuation past infinity in the large $N$ limit of non-linear $O(N)$ sigma models has been suggested in \cite{Yamazaki:2019arj}.}
+We can then also interpret the non-perturbative mass gap as the analytic continuation of the perturbative one from $m^2>0$ to $m^2<0$, passing through infinite coupling.\footnote{ A mass gap seen as analytic continuation past infinity in the large $N$ limit of non-linear $O(N)$ sigma models has been suggested in \cite{Yamazaki:2019arj}.} Interestingly enough, the non-perturbative scale \eqref{mnpNP} can also be deduced from IR renormalons that would appear in a perturbative expansion around the ``naive" vacuum $\sigma=0$ \cite{Marino:2019fvu}.